MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 |-----|-----|
 |Failed to communicate with the browser|Indicates that an error with the browser occurred|

-#### <a name="waitforwebpagecontentaction"></a> Wait for webpage content
+#### <a name="waitforwebpagecontentaction"></a> Wait for web page content
-Suspend the flow until a specific piece of text or webpage element appears or disappears from a webpage.
+Suspend the flow until a specific piece of text or web page element appears or disappears from a web page.

 ##### Input parameters
 |Argument|Optional|Accepts|Default Value|Description|